NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 It makes sense for there to be particles that align to the boundaries, this isn't an error.
 The particles atop of these are then what maintains volume.
 A way to avoid this would be to use ghost particles along the boundaries that enforce density and thus pressure along the boundaries so all simulated particles react to these directly.
 Ideally we'd use an approach where we push apart particles further to maintain a more even distribution and stop the particles aligning along the boundary.
 Its also to do with scaling the velocity after collision but that's needed to stop excessive restitution hence why decomposing to normal and tangential could help as we'd keep tangential vel at full strength but dampen normal velocity (post projection out of boundary).

 Bounce is needed on collisions to avoid fluid becoming compressible too easily, however rather than just flipping velocity as I'm currently doing, will probs decompose into normal and tangential reflection components and control these.

+Also still have the issue that smoothing radius is too large, so probs will need to scale up scene units so that  minimum $h$ of $1.0$ is not an issue.

 ##### Issues